 If you are controlling your blood sugar levels with dietary changes alone OR with Metformin then you cannot have a true 'life threatening' hypo and lower levels should not be a cause of concern.

-You may experience low levels (e.g. levels below 4.0mmol/L) and have 'hypo type symptoms', which can be unpleasant, but there is no need to treat the hypo symptoms with glucose to raise levels, in fact this can worsen the problem.
+You may experience lower levels (e.g. levels below 4.0mmol/L) and have 'hypo type symptoms', which can be unpleasant, but there is no need to treat the hypo symptoms with glucose to raise levels.
+In fact this can worsen the problem.

 Levels dropping after eating?!

-If you see low levels after eating, then the next time you eat this meal, increase the amount of starchy complex carbs.
+If you see low levels after eating, then the next time you eat this meal, increase the amount of starchy complex carbs slightly.